PISA 2025 – Information for Schools, Teachers, Parents and Students

 The PISA 2025 Main Study

-Preparations are now underway for the PISA 2025 Main Study, due to take place in Ireland in March and April 2025.
-Approximately 8,000 students from 172 schools across Ireland will be asked to participate in the Main Study.
-Principals and science coordinators from these schools, as well as the parents/guardians of participating students will also be invited to complete questionnaires as part of the study.
+The PISA 2025 Main Study took place in Ireland in March and April 2025.
+Over 6,000 students from 172 schools participated in the PISA 2025.
+Principals and science coordinators from these schools, as well as the parents/guardians of participating students also completed questionnaires as part of the study.
 A copy of the PISA Technical Standards is available here.

 The PISA 2025 Field Trial